TezosTaqueria/taqueria/design-docs/state-architecture.md

 ---

-This document is to provide a comprhensive overview of what the State Architecture is in Taqueria, and how it is used to power much of Taqueria's core functionality.
+This document is to provide a comprehensive overview of what the State Architecture is in Taqueria, and how it is used to power much of Taqueria's core functionality.

 ## Initial Assumptions